CloudChi/FX-Framework/Diagram Error Flow - Common.md

 ## Common Coding

 In common coding practices:
-- Error is thrown by a subscript it is **NOT** caught and therefore doesn't shortcircuit any calling scripts
+- Error is thrown by a subscript
+- **NOT** caught and therefore doesn't shortcircuit any calling scripts

 ```mermaid
 graph LR